arXiv/arxiv-docs/help/moderation/index.md

 Some works submitted to arXiv may not be accepted.
 What follows are some example arXiv policies that could lead to a submission being declined.
 This is not an exhaustive list, and some works that have been published or accepted by a journal may still be declined at arXiv’s discretion.

+Please note that the arXiv moderation process is not a peer-review process. arXiv staff and moderators do not evaluate the validity of the scientific process and cannot give feedback on the submission.

 <span id="scholarly-interest"></span>
 #### Scholarly interest